Shivam23Thaman/Utilities/README.md

 While processing(Eg- comparing) huge data from two sources, we need to find which columns and records are extra in which source.
 Finding this via Excel could have some challenges.
 Other systems/ scripts may not be able to work with different no. of records.

 challenges with Excel:
-  1. It may lead to EXcel window showing 'Not Responding' when there is huge data.
+  1. It may lead to Excel window showing 'Not Responding' when there is huge data.
   2. Vlookup etc may not be beginner friendly
-  3. Cannot directly use it as preprocessor that can fed to an automated system (Manual intervention).
+  3. Cannot directly use it as preprocessor that can be fed to an automated system (Manual intervention).
   4. Time Consuming

 Solution